 By: Linda Coniglio, Director of Privacy and Information Governance

 California and Virginia have passed comprehensive privacy regulations.
 The California law has been amended.
 More than 10 other states have introduced privacy legislation.
 Plus a federal privacy bill has been introduced.
-Such a patchwork of regulations makes implementing a compliance program a challenge.
-Read about best practices learned from companies who have started their compliance programs and found success.

 To state the obvious, such a patchwork of regulations makes implementing a compliance program a challenge.
 You might even find it confusing or intimidating.
 Maybe you’re thinking about doing nothing until there is a single set of rules for companies to follow.
 Not a good idea.
 More privacy laws will be passed.
 These days, no state or country wants to be seen as the governing body that isn’t concerned about the data privacy rights of its citizens.